Sagging Lower Eyelid

 The lower lids can also appear to pull in a downward direction as time goes by.
 When the lower eyelids begin to droop and sag, it may merely represent a sign of aging, with the skin near the eyes weakening as people get older.
 However, it's important to get a thorough eye exam to determine the true underlying cause of the eye condition.
 Not all conditions that force the lower lids to sag, or affect other parts of the eye, are strictly age-related.

 Eye Ectropion: Another Cause of Drooping Eyelids

 To help treat the symptoms of ectropion, a patient might be prescribed moisturizing eye drops, artificial tears, steroid creams, or antibiotic ointments in the case of an eye infection.
-Although these stop gap measures may provide a certain amount of relief, eyelid surgery is often necessary in order to fix the problem.
+Although these stop-gap measures may provide a certain amount of relief, eyelid surgery is often necessary to fix the problem.